HoneycombClientMC/HoneyComb-Client-IOS/README.md

 > **If the system has a limit, bypass it.**

-HoneyComb Client is a heavily tweaked, high-performance Minecraft: Java Edition client designed specifically to push the limits of iOS and iPadOS hardware.
-Standing on the solid foundation of Zenith Launcher and Amethyst, this project is rebuilt from the ground up to eliminate performance bottlenecks, bypass strict sandbox limits, and deliver a seamless, crash-free mobile gaming experience.
+HoneyComb Client is a heavily tweaked (i meant it), high-performance Minecraft: Java Edition client designed specifically to push the limits of iOS and iPadOS hardware.
+Standing on the solid foundation of Zenith Launcher and Amethyst, this project is rebuilt from the ground up to eliminate performance issues, bypass strict sandbox limits, and deliver a crash-free mobile gaming experience.

 <p align="center">
   <img src="https://img.shields.io/badge/Development%20build-passing-brightgreen?logo=github" alt="Build Status" />